Borderlines/loopr/README.md

-# LoopR
+# L8pr
 _Berlin, July 2015_

 Turn your computer screen into a TV show.

-Perfect to animate your second screen, LoopR is a tool that helps you to build a TV Show from a range of Internet services like Youtube, Instagram, Twitter, Soundcloud ...
+Perfect to animate your second screen, L8pr is a tool that helps you to build a TV Show from a range of Internet services like Youtube, Instagram, Twitter, Soundcloud ...

-Made first for TV addicts, LoopR makes you comsume Internet in a passive way with all the benefits of interactivity.
+Made first for TV addicts, L8pr makes you comsume Internet in a passive way with all the benefits of interactivity.

 ## Installation